mapbox/turf-swift/README.md

 ## Requirements

-Turf requires Xcode 9.x and supports the following minimum deployment targets:
+Turf requires Xcode 12.0 or above and supports the following minimum deployment targets:

 * iOS 10.0 and above
 * macOS 10.12 (Sierra) and above